Dhruvid98/SFAL-VSD-SoC-Design/Day 12/README.md

 # Day 12: Post-Synthesis Simulation

 ## Introduction
 Gate-Level Simulation (GLS) verifies both functionality and timing of the design after synthesis.
 Pre-synthesis simulations (RTL simulations), which validate logic without any delays, GLS incorporates gate delays and timing information extracted from the synthesized netlist.
-This helps in catching issues like timing violations, race conditions, or improper use of blocking/non-blocking assignments that may not be visible during RTL simulation.
+This helps in catching issues like timing violations, race conditions, functionality verification, dynamic circuit behavior, or glitches.

+The initial step in the design flow is to synthesize the generated RTL code, followed by simulating the synthesized output.
+This process helps identify potential issues in the code.
+In this section, we will synthesize the RTL and then perform a post-synthesis simulation to detect any discrepancies.
+Ideally, the results of the post-synthesis simulation should match those from the pre-synthesis (modeling) phase, confirming that synthesis has not altered the original design behavior.

 ##  Pre-Synthesis and Post-Synthesis

   1. Pre-Synthesis
       * Focuses only on verifying the functionality of the code.
+      * It helps to detect and correct logical errors, such as incorrect operator usage or unintended latch inference.
-      * Events occur on the active clock edge; therefore there is a zero-delay environment.
+      * Events occur on the active clock edge; therefore, there is a zero-delay environment.

   2. Post-Synthesis
       * Focuses only on verifying both the functionality and timing of the design using a synthesized netlist
       * Identifies timing violations and potential mismatches.
 It also helps verify dynamic circuit behavior.

+These simulations ensure a robust and reliable digital design.

 ## Steps for Conversion of .lib to .db Files